Wuruma Dam

-Wuruma Dam was constructed across the Nogo River in the upper Burnett River Catchment 48km north-west of Eidsvold for irrigation & town water supply for Eidsvold, Mundubbera and Gayndah.
+Wuruma Dam is on the Nogo River in the upper Burnett River catchment in the North Burnett Region, Queensland, Australia.
+It is 48km north-west of Eidsvold.
+It supplies water for irrigation & town use for Eidsvold, Mundubbera and Gayndah.
 The dam wall is of mass concrete gravity construction which cost $5.3m to build and was completed in 1968.

-It has a surface area when full of 1,639 hectares (4,048 acres), and a capacity of 165,400 ML.
+The reservoir created by the dam is known as Lake Wuruma, which has a surface area when full of 1,639 hectares (4,048 acres), and a capacity of 165,400 ML.
 The dam takes its name from a local indigenous word meaning brahminy kite.

 After reaching a low of 0.03% in September 1970, Wuruma Dam overflowed for the first time in February 1971.
-Since construction the dam has overflowed 9 times.

 It recorded its highest level of 142.64% capacity (3.74m over the spillway) in January 2013 as a result of heavy rains from ex Tropical Cyclone Oswald.

 SunWater is undertaking a dam spillway capacity upgrade program to ensure the highest level of safety for our dams is maintained.
 The spillway will be upgraded in the longer term.